MS Position in Biology and PhD Position in Coastal Resources Management at East Carolina University

 To apply, please contact Drs.
-Ariane Peralta and Randall Etheridge by October 1, 2017 with your CV, unofficial transcript(s), GRE scores, and a short statement describing prior research experience and interests.
-Review of full applications to the MS biology program will begin on January 15, 2018 and will continue until the position is filled.
+Jacob Hochard, Ariane Peralta, and Randall Etheridge by December 1, 2017 with your CV, unofficial transcript(s), GRE scores, and a short statement describing prior research experience and interests.
+PhD student applicants, please apply to the Coastal Resources Management PhD Program, and MS applicants, please apply to MS Biology Program.
+Review of full applications to the MS biology program will begin on December 15, 2017 and will continue until the position is filled.

 Biology Master's Programs